-The NDAH Policy applies on campus, in connection with any UGA program or activity (including off campus), or when done in a manner that creates a hostile environment for members of the University community.
-The full NDAH Policy, including description of the investigation, resolution and appeals procedures, is available at: https://eoo.uga.edu/policies/non-discrimination-anti-harassment-policy
+The NDAH Policy applies to conduct on campus, in connection with any UGA program or activity (including off campus), or when done in a manner that creates a hostile environment for members of the University community.
+The full NDAH Policy, including a description of its investigation, resolution and appeals procedures, is available at: https://eoo.uga.edu/policies/non-discrimination-anti-harassment-policy

-Note: If perpetrated against a student, sexual misconduct -- including gender or sex-based discrimination or harassment, sexual violence, dating/domestic violence, and stalking -- is addressed under the University System of Georgia's Sexual Misconduct Policy, available at:
+Note: Sexual misconduct by students -- including sexual harassment/violence, dating/domestic violence, and stalking -- is addressed under the University System of Georgia's Student Sexual Misconduct Policy, available at:

 What activities are protected under the NDAH Policy?

 Prohibited bias factors defined in the NDAH Policy will not be permitted to adversely impact or influence decisions regarding any aspect of:

 - Delivery or receipt of institutional benefits and services

 - Enrollment or status in UGA-affiliated programs or activities (e.g., academic, educational, extracurricular or athletic), both on and off campus.

 Note: Off-campus activities that are covered by the NDAH Policy include, without limitation, study abroad programs, internships, student teaching, athletic events, and 4-H and UGA Extension programs.